sevenecks/lambda-moo-programming/tutorials/hacking-lambda-moo-server-non-html5.md

 dissasociate the previous copy of the variable from the reference counting scheme, modify it, and then reintroduce it to the ref counters.

+# The source code for this file was taken from [http://lions.cs.ndsu.nodak.edu/~vender/LambdaMOO/hacking.html][0] and is stored in this repository for posterity.
+It is not HTML5\.

 [0]: http://lions.cs.ndsu.nodak.edu/~vender/LambdaMOO/hacking.html